dappcamp/ethereum-fullstack-template/README.md

 [market.link](https://market.link/) provides a searchable catalogue of Oracles, Jobs and their subsequent return types.

-Full detailed documentation can found [here](https://docs.chain.link/docs/make-a-http-get-request/)
+Full detailed documentation can be found [here](https://docs.chain.link/docs/make-a-http-get-request/)